Boavita

 Boavita is a town and municipality in the Colombian Department of Boyacá, part of the subregion of the Northern Boyacá Province.
 The urban centre of Boavita is situated in the Eastern Ranges of the Colombian Andes at an altitude of 2114 m and a distance of 184 km from the department capital Tunja.
 The municipality borders Capitanejo, Santander, and the Nevado River in the north, San Mateo and La Uvita in the east, Tipacoque and Soatá in the west and Susacón in the south.

 Etymology

-The name of Boavita is derived from Chibcha and doesn't mean "good life", yet "Point on the hill worshipping the Sun" or "Gate of the Sun".
+The name of Boavita is derived from Chibcha and doesn't mean "good life", but rather "Point on the hill worshipping the Sun" or "Gate of the Sun".

 History

 The area of modern Boavita in the times before the Spanish conquest of the Muisca was inhabited by a tribe called "Guavitas", pertaining to the Laches and Muisca.
 It was ruled by a cacique who was loyal to the Tundama of Tundama.

 Modern Boavita was founded on February 9, 1613, by Sr. Hugarte.